Sistema Circulatorio

 $kg/m^4s$

-One way to model a tube with varying cross-section is to divide it into sections with constant radii and then sum the hydraulic resistances in series.
-Let's assume that we have a series of sections with radii R_{hk} and lengths L_k.
-The corresponding hydraulic resistances would be
+One way to model a tube with varying cross-section is to divide it into sections with constant radius and then sum the hydraulic resistances in series.
+Suppose we have a series of the hydraulic resistance in a network ($R_{hk}$), which depends on the viscosity ($\eta$), the cylinder k radio ($R_k$), and the tube k length ($\Delta L_k$) via the following equation:

 $ R_h =\displaystyle\frac{8 \eta | \Delta L | }{ \pi R ^4}$

-The total pressure difference will be equal to the sum of individual pressure drops
+the total pressure difference ($\Delta p_t$) will be equal to the sum of the individual pressure difference in a network ($\Delta p_k$):

 $ \Delta p_t =\displaystyle\sum_k \Delta p_k $

-Therefore, the system can be modeled as a single conduit with hydraulic resistance calculated as the sum of individual components:
+Thus, the system can be modeled as a single conduit with the hydraulic resistance calculated as the sum of the individual components:

 $ R_{st} =\displaystyle\sum_k R_{hk} $